opengisch/QgisModelBaker/docs/background_info/meta_attributes.md

 ## Extra Model Information File

-In these external files the meta attributes can be stored instead of having them directly in the Interlis files.
+In these external files the meta attributes can be stored instead of having them directly in the INTERLIS files.

 These files are written in TOML and have the filename extension `.toml`